UnblockerAPI/unblocker/README.md

 # Unblocker
 > Read-only access to websites.

-Unblocker accesses websites using Heroku servers, then uses SSR and returns to user.
+Unblocker renders website as interactive PDF file and returns it to user.

 # Features